shainachen/react-music/README.md

 $ ./gradlew clean assemble && java -jar -Dspring.profiles.active=<profile_name> build/libs/gs-spring-boot-0.1.0.jar
 ~~~

-If no profile is specified, `in-memory` will be used.
 If `mysqllocal` is specified, the database server must be started separately.
 See **Creating and Binding Services** below for guidance on
 setting up `mysqllocal`.
+If no profile is specified, `in-memory` will be used.
 The application will be started on the default port `localhost:8080/`.

 ## Deploying the Application to Cloud Foundry

 Install the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/), log in to Cloud Foundry, and target a Cloud Foundry instance.
 The application will find the database service to which it is bound and configure the
 corresponding Spring profile.
-The application defaults to the `in-memory` datasource will be used.
+The application defaults to the `in-memory` datasource.
 To use `mysqlcloud`, refer to **Creating and Binding Services**
 below.

 The application can be built and pushed with these commands: